aisyahumairah/meeting-room-booking-system/docs/requirement/business-overview.md

 ## 1. System Introduction

 The Meeting Room Booking System (MRBS) is a centralized web-based platform designed for internal use by OIB Group staff.
-It streamlines the entire booking lifecycle—from room discovery to booking approval, usage reporting, and audit tracking.
+It streamlines the entire booking lifecycle—from room discovery to instant booking confirmation, usage reporting, and audit tracking.

 Currently, OIB Group manages meeting room bookings through manual processes using Excel spreadsheets and informal communication channels.
 This approach leads to: